 Clean Up Details

-- City bylaws require property owners to clean up their property and the boulevards adjacent to their property in order to keep our city looking great.
-This includes litter and graffiti.
+- Property Owners are required to clean up their property and the boulevards adjacent to their property in order to keep our city looking great, this includes litter and graffiti

-- Residents are required to tightly secure loads on their truck or car when taking things to the dump, so that nothing falls off and becomes a hazard to other drivers.
+- Drivers are required to tightly secure loads on their truck or car when taking things to the dump, so that nothing falls off and becomes a hazard to other drivers

-- Each year thousands of Edmonton residents Adopt a Block to keep their community litter-free during the warm weather months.
-Registration begins each February and ends in May.
+- Each year thousands of Edmonton residents volunteer to keep their community litter-free

 - The Litter Management Program conducts the 15 to Clean Challenge, the Community Bin Grant Program and various school programs to reduce litter in our city

 - The Graffiti Management Program helps organize the removal of graffiti from public and private property

 - The City’s graffiti removal van removes graffiti from City-owned property